 After establishing that you are healthy enough physically and mentally for surgery and that you have proper social support, consulting with your bariatric surgeon is the next step.
 Your surgeon will educate you on all of the available procedure options.
 After discussing the risks and benefits of each procedure, together you will collaborate to decide which weight loss surgery best suites you.

 Although Dr. Shillingford, who is a Florida Bariatric surgeon will give you his medical opinion and recommendation, the decision to proceed with surgery is ultimately up to you as the patient.
 Bring all questions and concerns to the consult, and be sure that you are clear on all aspects before making decisions.

 Diet and exercise

 After making the commitment of getting a procedure done, one of the most important steps is preparing you as the patient for the lifestyle change commitments post-operatively.
 Patients will start a low calorie, higher protein, low carbohydrate diet to instill healthy eating habits before surgery.
 This is done because this is how the patient will be eating for the rest of his/her life.
 Pre-operatively is the best time to start making healthy food choices, because it is essential after surgery.
 Patients must also exercise regularly, because although bariatric surgery will show weight loss, results may plateau if the patient is not doing their part by exercising.
 These factors are crucial for the best results.

 Pre-operative preparation is a very important aspect of bariatric surgery.
 Although it seems quite extensive, these are all very important steps to assure the best possible health outcomes for all patients.
 Bariatric surgery is a lifelong commitment that requires much compliance and dedication.
-Whether you choose gastric bypass, sleeve gastrectomy or the lap band procedure, the pre-operative process is crucial and is the beginning towards your new life of happiness, health and well-being.
+Whether you choose gastric bypass, sleeve gastrectomy, the pre-operative process is crucial and is the beginning towards your new life of happiness, health and well-being.